tcsenpai/g1/README.md

 First, a persona is added:

-> You are an expert AI assistant that explains your reasoning step by step.
+> You are an expert AI assistant that creates advanced reasoning chains.

 Then, instructions to describe the expected step-by-step reasoning process while titling each reasoning step.
 This includes the ability for the LLM to decide if another reasoning step is needed or if the final answer can be provided.

-> For each step, provide a title that describes what you're doing in that step, along with the content.
-Decide if you need another step or if you're ready to give the final answer.
+> For each step, provide a title and content that demonstrates your thought process.